-What is a Partner-Influenced Deal?
+What is a Partner-Influenced Deal in Channel Sales?

 Partner-Influenced Deal is when a partner helps a company close a sale without directly selling the product themselves.
 They might find leads, offer advice, or provide technical help.
 This is important because it shows how partners contribute to sales, even when they aren't the primary seller, strengthening the overall partnership.